osamakawish/Z/Documentation/2 Design/_Design.md

-# Modular Styling
+# Control Styling

-A **module** is a type of element in a webpage such as a paragraph, heading, image, or div.
+A **control** is a type of element in a webpage such as a paragraph, heading, image, or div.
 In short, they're the tags.
-But modules are a little more general here.
-M allows users to create their own modules/tags.
-Modules allow users to create custom web components, like dropdown menus.
+But controls are a little more general here.
+M allows users to create their own controls/tags.
+Controls allow users to create custom web components, like dropdown menus.
 The syntax for styling is based heavily on CSS, with some modifications for simplicity.

 (As of March 27, 2020, file extensions .mc and .mdc are both available from a check on Wikipedia.)